matamehta/cicddemo/README.md

 You can skip step 3 and 4 if you do this.
 You can use the command "docker login" to provide the credentials.
 These credentials will be logged for a period of 12 hours.
 This may work fine for temporary testing, however for proper CI / CD process, steps 3 and 4 will be necessary.
 You can encrypt the password using maven configuration tools
+6. Run the cloud formation script in the AWS environment and create the initial setup.
+The cloud formation script assumes that you have the infrastructure correctly setup
+7. Once the initial cloudformation scripts are run, the release jenkins job will update the environment with new releases.